These two plants are extremely similar, but have very different effects and uses. Read on so you don’t get caught out!

 Let’s examine the facts.

 Hemp and marijuana are not the same, and these two terms should not be used interchangeability.
-We’ll go into detail about why not in this article.

 But first, let’s look at what these two plants do have in common.